NikolaTotev/CSS_Shapes/docs/README.md

 # CSS_Shapes
-This is a project for my web course that aim to showcase CSS shapes.
+This is a project for my web course that aims to showcase CSS shapes.